Containerization, Cold Chains and the Flexibility of Supply Chains

 at the same time improve the quality of the product.
 In the above case,

-after freezing the langoustines are placed in ISO reefers and shipped
+after freezing the langoustines are placed in reefer containers and shipped

 by containership to Thailand, which takes about three weeks.
 Such a